LimaGuilherme/what-is-your-band-favorite-word-api/README.md

 To use the Web API, start by creating a Spotify user account (Premium or Free).
 To do that, simply sign up at www.spotify.com.

-When you have a user account, go to the Dashboard page at the Spotify Developer website and, if necessary, log in.
-Accept the latest Developer Terms of Service to complete your account set up.
+When you have a user account, go to the Dashboard page at the Spotify Developer website https://developer.spotify.com/dashboard/applications create an APP and get your CLIENT_ID and your CLIENT_SECRET.

 # Set Up Your Account (Genius)

 To use Genius API you will need a token.
 Create a account https://genius.com/signup_or_login

-Then setup your infos at "New Api Client" and get your "ACCESS TOKEN"
+Then acess https://genius.com/api-clients setup your APP infos at "New Api Client".
+Then go to "ALL Api Clients" and look for "Generate Acess Token".

 # Setting using Docker